bryan-hoang/resume/resume.typ

   ])
 ]

+#if target-sectors.contains("education") [
   #extracurriculars(
     activity: "Peer Tutor",
     dates: dates-helper(start-date: "May 2018", end-date: "Apr.
 2020"),
   )
   - Guided the learning of undergraduate engineering students in C and MATLAB Programming, Calculus, and Linear Algebra through weekly 1 to 3 hour long individual and group tutoring sessions
   - Led 3-hour review workshops for 30+ students, improving their understanding of the course material being presented.
+]